 Pocket neighborhoods do have a drawback.
 Since they’re essentially a small tight-knit community, you might be giving up your privacy.
 You’ll become part of a community and that community may want you to contribute more to the upkeep of the neighborhood or might want to dictate certain aspects of your home design and remodeling, like the exterior colors you can use, the style and finishes you can use, and your yard maintenance.

 A new trend in home building is the Earth-bermed home.
 It’s a concept that was pioneered in the 1970s and is based on the idea that Earth can provide the best cover and insulation for a dwelling as well as the ultimate home experience.

 Earth-bermed homes are homes that are partially, or fully, underground.
-Many people are initially turned off by the idea, but these homes have built a reputation for having more light more space, and better insulation and construction than many traditional “stick-built” homes today.
+Many people are initially turned off by the idea, but these homes have built a reputation.
+All for having more light more space and better insulation and construction.
+These are off the grid Homes style than many traditional “stick-built” homes today.

 It’s also a style of home that’s favored by those who are environmentally conscious.
-Companies, like 4 Patriots, also cater to these types of living conditions by providing the survivalist/environmentalist niche with a wide range of products for compact or underground home living.
+Companies, like 4 Patriots, also cater to these types of living conditions by providing the survivalist/environmentalist off the grid niche with a wide range of products for compact or underground home living.

-You have to love minimalism when you build an Earth-sheltered home.
+You have to love minimalism off the grid when you build an Earth-sheltered home.

 Use Glass Walls In Your Home

 With glass walls, you can have living space that’s much larger than your natural home would allow.
 Moveable glass walls, like those made by NanaWall, can transform a small living space into a larger one.

 These types of designs have to be carefully planned out though.
 They also cost more to install than you would spend if you just accepted the fact that you have a small space to work with.
 And, they work best when you own your own home with a decent-sized lot.
 That way, you can build out a patio, and take advantage of the extra space.